turingschool/curriculum-site/module3/projects/rancid_tomatillos/evaluation.md

 We expect all teammates to:
 * Hold daily standups throughout project.
 * Make atomic and frequent commits, effectively documenting the evolution/progression of the application.
-There is no more than a 10% disparity in project contributions between teammates.
+There is no more than a 30% disparity in project contributions between teammates.
+If disparities do happen, they will never been the sole factor for evaluation, but we might reach out to get a better picture of the labor breakdown.
 * Use a project board (and update it throughout the project) with Github issues and labels.
 * Use branches/PRs and do consistent, thorough, meaningful code reviews of PRs, which prompt updates and changes made to that PR before merging.
 * Create a complete README that is formatted well and at minimum contains: